 Disabling interrupts in this way is the main cause of the \textit{Diminishing Bandwidth Problem}.
 The reason it is an extensibility problem, is that these lists have a key property: their size is bounded by the number of tasks in the system.
 Therefore, the amount of time that interrupts may be disabled increases as more tasks are added to the system.
-Consider, for example, that at the time data arrives at a peripheral associated with a (currently blocked) high priority task, the currently executing task is either a low priority task that had just disabled interrupts in order to block, or a medium priority task that had just disabled interrupts in order to unblock a low priority task.
-In the former case, the executing low priority task must be inserted into the priority-sorted list of tasks blocked on the same semaphore, and in the latter case, the unblocked low priority task must be inserted into the priority-sorted list of tasks that are ready to run.
+Consider, for example, that at the time data arrives at a peripheral associated with a (currently blocked) high priority task, the currently executing task is either a low priority task that had just disabled interrupts in order to block, or any other task that had just disabled interrupts in order to delay for a long time.
+In the former case, the executing low priority task must be inserted into the priority-sorted linked list of tasks blocked on the same semaphore, and in the latter case, the task must be inserted into the time-sorted linked list of tasks that are delayed.
 All such linked list data structures have a sorted insertion running time of O(n).
 Therefore, in the worst case, the maximum time interval in which interrupts may be disabled increases linearly with the number of tasks (assuming 8 cycles/iteration of the loop used to insert into the sorted linked list, this comes to 8 cycles/task which is considerable since the length of the entire interrupt handler is only 100-200 cycles).
 A linear dependency between the number of tasks in the system and the processor operating frequency required to maintain the maximal bandwidth that can be accepted at some peripheral is thus created.
 Therefore, an application designed to process input at some bandwidth, may fail after increasing the number of tasks in the system in order to perhaps enhance the functionality of the application.
 Although modern SoCs provide hardware buffering at the peripheral itself (in order to address interrupt latency\footnote{Interrupt latency is a specification of the processor hardware (the value is immutable and can be looked up in the processor data sheet).
-It is defined as the number of cycles between when an interrupt is asserted and when the first instruction in the associated interrupt handler executes.}), this is not sufficient to also solve the \textit{Diminishing Bandwidth Problem}, and as more tasks are added to the system, the maximum bandwidth that can be accepted at some peripheral will continue to decrease.
+It is defined as the number of cycles between when an interrupt is asserted and when the first instruction at the associated interrupt entry point executes.}), this is not sufficient to also solve the \textit{Diminishing Bandwidth Problem}, and as more tasks are added to the system, the maximum bandwidth that can be accepted at some peripheral will continue to decrease.

 Ultimately, and unequivocally, an RTOS should not internally disable an interrupt that it did not enable and that was enabled by the application developer.